Singularity and differentiability at the origin of static and spherically symmetric black holes: Applications and conclusions

-These metric functions are not smooth in a neighborhood of $r=0$, since~$\lim_{r\to0^-}A(r)=\infty$, hence we cannot directly use our theorems to infer the degree of extendibility of the spacetime at that point.
-However, for $A(r)$ and $B(r)$ that are smooth only ``from the right'' (i.e.~they are smooth in a region $r\in(0,r_0)$, with all derivatives that are finite in the limit $r\to 0^+$), we can always construct auxiliary metric functions, $\tilde{A}(r)$ and $\tilde{B}(r)$, that are defined in a neighborhood of $r=0$, such that they coincide with $A(r)$ and $B(r)$ for $r>0$, and such that they are smooth around $r=0$.
+These metric functions do not satisfy the assumptions in Eq.~\eqref{eq:ansatz_metric_functions}, since~$\lim_{r\to0^-}A(r)=\infty$ faster than any power of $r$.
+Hence, we cannot directly apply our theorems to infer the degree of extendibility of the spacetime to that point.
+However, for $A(r)$ and $B(r)$ that satisfy Eq.~\eqref{eq:ansatz_metric_functions} only from the right~---~namely, when Eq.~\eqref{eq:ansatz_metric_functions} holds only in a region $r\in(0,r_0)$, and all derivatives of $\tilde{A}(r)$ and $\tilde{B}(r)$ are finite in the limit $r\to 0^+$~---~we can construct auxiliary metric functions, $\hat{A}(r)$ and $\hat{B}(r)$, that are defined in a neighborhood of $r=0$, such that they coincide with $\tilde{A}(r)$ and $\tilde{B}(r)$ for $r>0$, and such that they are smooth around $r=0$.
 These auxiliary functions always exist by Borel's lemma, see~\cite{Hormander:2003pdo} Thm.~1.2.6, and provide a smooth continuation of the metric functions to $r\leq0$.
-The new metric with $\tilde{A}(r)$ and $\tilde{B}(r)$ is equal to the original metric in Eq.~\eqref{eq:metric} only in the region $r>0$, where the coordinate chart $(x,y,z)$ from Sec.~\ref{sec:rev} can be constructed independently of the behavior of the metric in the region $r<0$.
-With this trick, all our theorems can be straightforwardly generalized to metric functions that are smooth only ``from the right".
-The only difference is that we are now allowed to discuss the extendibility at $r=0$ only from the side where $r>0$, since, for $r<0$, the new metric, being merely a mathematical construct, does not need to coincide with the original (and physical) one.
-So, in the case of the now smooth non-analytic metric function in Eq.~\eqref{eq:culetu} we find that $a_0=b_0=1$ and $a_k=b_k=0$, $\forall k\geq 1$.
-Therefore, by Thm.~\ref{thm:smooth}, this spacetime can be $C^\infty$-extended at $r=0$ from the right, meaning that all curvature invariants remain finite in the limit $r\to0^+$.\\
+The new metric, obtained by replacing $\tilde{A}(r)$ and $\tilde{B}(r)$ with $\hat{A}(r)$ and $\hat{B}(r)$, is equal to the original metric in Eq.~\eqref{eq:metric} only in the region $r>0$, where the coordinate chart $(t,x,y,z)$ from Sec.~\ref{sec:rev} can be constructed independently of the behavior of the metric in the region $r<0$.\footnote{One can check that, by Eq.~\eqref{eq:rtilde} with $b_0=1$, $r>0$ ($r<0$) if and only if $\tilde{r}>0$ ($\tilde{r}<0$).
+Then, by Eq.~\eqref{eq:xyz}, the coordinates $(t,x,y,z)$ can cover and extend to $r=0$ only one of the two regions $r>0$ or $r<0$ at a time; which region depends on the choice of plus or minus sign in $\tilde{r}=\pm\sqrt{x^2+y^2+z^2}$.} This trick enables a straightforward generalization of our theorems to metric functions satisfying Eq.~\eqref{eq:ansatz_metric_functions} only from the right.
+The main difference is that we are now allowed to discuss the extendibility to $r=0$ solely from the side where $r>0$, since, for $r<0$, the new metric, being merely a mathematical construct, does not need to coincide with the original one.
+For the metric functions in Eq.~\eqref{eq:culetu}, we find that their extensions are smooth but non-analytic, with $m=n=0$, $a_0=b_0=1$, and $a_k=b_k=0$, $\forall k\geq 1$.
+Therefore, by Thm.~\ref{thm:smooth}, this spacetime can be $C^\infty$-extended to $r=0$ from the right, which also means that all curvature invariants remain finite in the limit $r\to0^+$.